kurtern84/MMM-ProfileAndWeatherAlerts/README.md

 # MMM-ProfileAndWeather
-A module for magicmirror that shows profile picture, name and shows weather warnings from metalerts 2.0 (Yr.no) Set the path to the profilpicture, your latitude/longitude, and your name in your config.
+A module for magicmirror that shows profile picture (optional), name (optional) and shows weather warnings from metalerts 2.0 (Yr.no) mainly from Norway.
+Set the path to the profilpicture, add your latitude/longitude, and your name in your config.
 Look at configuration options bellow

 ### Screenshot